pavanjava/rag_sessions/README.md

 ## Contributing

-Feel free to experiment with different configurations, add new RAG techniques, or improve existing implementations!
+Feel free to experiment with different configurations , add new RAG techniques, or improve existing implementations!